kidilanfiroz97/python-crypto-bot/README.md

-# python-crypto-bot
+# Python-Crypto-Bot
-A python bot for financial independence using TA
+A python bot for financial independence using TA :)